 Established in Spring of 2016 and currently under the direction of InCHIP Associate Director Debbie Cornman, this RIG’s mission is to bring together researchers who share a common interest in the treatment, prevention, and behavioral risk factors associated with HIV in order to develop multidisciplinary collaborations and ultimately impactful, cutting-edge science.

 Established in Fall 2016 by Associate Professor Michelle Judge, the mission of the IPH RIG is to promote research that evaluates the effects of interprofessional healthcare on patient-centered outcomes.
 The term “interprofessional” refers to opportunities and experiences that involve more than one profession (e.g., pharmacy and nursing), in an effort to expand collaboration and teamwork in healthcare.

 The MBH RIG is an interdisciplinary research collective that was established five years ago (2015) with a mission of furthering education, research, clinical/practical application, and community outreach with focus on the emerging potential connections between the Mind and Body.

-Under the direction of Associate Professor Amy Gorin since 2010, the ORIG’s mission is to bring together researchers within the greater Connecticut community who have expertise in obesity, nutrition, and physical activity to promote obesity research that translates effective behavior change programs to at-risk individuals.
+Established in 2010 and currently under the direction of Kim Gans, PhD (Professor, HDFS), Amy Gorin, PhD (Director, InCHIP, Professor, Psychological Sciences), and Marlene Schwartz, PhD (Professor, HDFS), ORIG’s mission is to bring together researchers within the greater Connecticut community who have expertise in obesity, nutrition, and physical activity to promote obesity research that translates effective behavior change programs to at-risk individuals.